NetSecNode/enterprise-network-security-lab/docs/network-design.md

 ### IDS/IPS placement

-Three nodes are deployed at strategic points:
+Three nodes are deployed at strategic points within the infrastructure:

-- **IDS 1** — connected to the DMZ switch, monitors traffic between the perimeter firewall and the internal network
+**IDS 1** — connected to the DMZ switch.
+Monitors all traffic transiting the DMZ segment from three directions: inbound requests from the WAN through the perimeter firewall, outbound responses from the web server, and traffic originating from the internal LAN through the internal firewall.
+This positioning provides full visibility on the DMZ segment, covering both external attack attempts targeting public-facing services and anomalous lateral traffic initiated from within the internal network.

-- **IDS 2** — connected to the core switch, monitors inbound traffic from the core router to the internal LAN
+**IDS 2** — connected to the core switch.
+Monitors traffic entering the internal LAN from the core router, detecting anomalous patterns before they propagate across floor VLANs.
+Provides visibility on inter-VLAN traffic and any suspicious activity crossing segment boundaries within the internal network.

-- **IPS 1** — deployed inline between the core switch and the NAS, providing active traffic filtering and protection for storage access
+**IPS 1** — deployed inline between the core switch and the NAS.
+Unlike the IDS nodes, IPS 1 operates in active mode — it does not only detect but actively blocks unauthorized or anomalous connections before they reach the NAS, protecting stored data from both external threats that have bypassed the firewall and internal lateral movement attempts.

-> In the lab environment, IDS/IPS nodes are simulated
-> using network sniffers due to hardware constraints in
-> Cisco Packet Tracer.

 ---